p-argento/uni/SCI/_SCI.md

 If a problem is not solvable, probably there is something wrong in the plan, in framing the problem

-## DataCamp
-We have access to courses on Datacamp.
-6 courses.
-Each course is 4h.

 ## Project
 Choose one subfield
 1. education